RaviTeja110820/aws/AWS Essentials.md

 ***Resource Tags*** are user-defined label that has a key-value pair of variable character length.
 It is assigned to AWS resources as metadata for administration and management purposes.

 ***AWS Identity and Access Management (IAM)*** is a service that you can use to manage access to AWS services and resources.

+***Access Analyzer*** helps you identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
+This lets you identify unintended access to your resources and data, which is a security risk.

 ***IAM Identity Federation*** allows access to the AWS environment using a central single sign-on (SSO) set of credentials from third-party or corporate active directory.
 Federation uses open standards such as SAML2.0 to transact identity information between identity provider (IdP) the respective applications